 So why is this relevant?

-FMX provides users with the capability of creating and sending work orders to their suppliers right from their FMX site, all with a few clicks of a mouse!
-This not only provides convenience for our customers, but it also ensures them a back log of every purchase order ever created, as well as when the next one is due!
+FMX provides users with the capability of creating and sending purchase orders to their suppliers right from their FMX site, all with a few clicks of a mouse!
+This not only provides convenience for our customers, but it also ensures them a back log of every purchase order ever created, as well as when the next one is due.